 My Maid of Honour also wore leather braces, whilst the bridesmaids wore wide leather cinching belts with ornate brass buckles.
 All of our bouquets and corsages were arranged by Jason and I.

 My wedding ring was commissioned by Midnight Alchemy Design who are based in West Yorkshire.
 I wanted a slim, gold wedding band that would be timeless whilst still echoing our woodland wedding - Hammered with a bark like texture, it catches the light beautifully.
 Jason’s ring combines his love of wood and brass with the hardiness of titanium and was purchased from the Etsy store RingsDepot

 In Part 2 of Unity of Two, we shall venture into our venue decorations and graphic work (and we might even be able to fit in food and booze!).
+All important parts of making our perfectly DIY opulent wedding!
 If there are any other elements you would like to know about, leave a comment below!